📞 24/7 Emergency Call Line: (385) 250-2863

 The Situation

-A homeowner near Antelope Drive in South Layton called us at 11:22 PM after discovering sewage had backed up through a floor drain in their finished basement.
+A homeowner near Antelope Drive in Layton, UT called us at 11:22 PM after discovering sewage had backed up through a floor drain in their finished basement.
 The backup had occurred during a heavy rain event that overwhelmed the municipal lateral.
-The basement included finished drywall, a carpeted family room, a laundry area, and a half bath — all of which had been exposed to Category 3 contaminated water.
+The basement included finished drywall, a carpeted family room, a laundry area, and a half bath — all of which had been exposed to Category 3 sewage cleanup conditions involving fully contaminated water.

 Our crew arrived in 39 minutes with full PPE and containment equipment.